 Her memoir, SELF-ish: a transgender awakening, was published in May 2018 (Red Hen Press).
-Her first book was published in 2008, titled Reclaiming Values in International Development: The Moral Dimensions of Development and Practice in Poor Countries.
-She has also written many chapters for edited volumes, articles for various journals, and she regularly contributes to her award-winning blog series on human rights.
-She received her PhD from the School of Public Policy at the University of Maryland at College Park, where she was chosen as Alumna of the Year for 2013.
-In that same year she was also awarded a National Public Service Award by the National Center for Transgender Equality, and in 2016 she was awarded the Global Advocate Award by DC Center – Global.
+Her first book Reclaiming Values in International Development: The Moral Dimensions of Development and Practice in Poor Countries (Praeger) was published in 2008.
+She has also written chapters for nine edited volumes, including the just-published Trans Lives in a Globalizing World: Rights, Identities and Politics, edited by J. Michael Ryan (Routledge).
+Chloe earned her Ph.D. in policy studies at the School of Public Policy at the University of Maryland, and she was Alumna of the Year for 2013.
+In that same year, she was awarded a National Public Service Award by the National Center for Transgender Equality.

 - Ethics in public policy, gender equality/equity, LGBTQ studies, international development, human rights